NVIDIA-AI-IOT/redtail/README.md

 * [Demo video showing generalization to ground vehicle control and other environments](https://www.youtube.com/watch?v=ZKF5N8xUxfw)

 # News
+**GTC 2018**: in case you will be at [GTC 2018](https://www.nvidia.com/en-us/gtc/) next week, you may be interested in attending our [Stereo DNN session](https://2018gputechconf.smarteventscloud.com/connect/sessionDetail.ww?SESSION_ID=152050).
+We'll be happy to chat about redtail in general and some of the interesting work that we've been doing.

+* **2018-03-22**: redtail 2.0.
+  * Added Stereo DNN models and inference library (TensorFlow/TensorRT).
+For more details, see the [README](../blob/master/stereoDNN/).
+  * Migrated to JetPack 3.2.
+This change brings latest components such as CUDA 9.0, cuDNN 7.0, TensorRT 3.0, OpenCV 3.3 and others to Jetson platform.
+Note that this is a breaking change.
+  * Added support for INT8 inference.
+This enables fast inference on devices that have hardware implementation of INT8 instructions.
+More details are on [our wiki](../../wiki/ROS-Nodes#int8-inference).

-* **2018-02-15**: added support for the TBS discovery platform.
+* **2018-02-15**: added support for the TBS Discovery platform.
-  * Step by step instructions on how to assemble the [TBS discovery drone](../../wiki/Skypad-TBS-Discovery-Setup).
+  * Step by step instructions on how to assemble the [TBS Discovery drone](../../wiki/Skypad-TBS-Discovery-Setup).
   * Instructions on how to attach and use a [ZED stereo camera](https://www.stereolabs.com/zed/).
   * Detailed instructions on how to calibrate, test and fly the drone.